DangPham112000/blog/engineerblog/content/docs/tips/001_unit_test.md

 **Solution:**

-If your module exports alots, and you only want to mock one thing, you shoult split it into another module
+If your module exports alots, and you only want to mock one thing, you should split it into another module

 **Example:**